-■ Net college costs for low- and middle-income students to attend public four-year colleges and universities represent about a third of their annual family income.
-These families earn on average \$20,600 annually.
+■ Net college costs for low- and middle-income students to attend community colleges represent 42% of their annual family income.
+For the same students at public four-year colleges and universities, net costs represent 52% of their income.
+These families earn on average \$21,000 annually.
 (Net college costs equal tuition, room, and board minus financial aid.)